ispc/ispc/superbuild/README.md

 to collect profile meaningful from the customer point of view.
 On the last third stage, stage1 compiler uses that profile to optimize LLVM and ISPC code with PGO.

+# Status

+- Tested in base, LTO, PGO regimes on both Linux and Windows.
+- Covers principal APPLE specific paths but not tested due to lack of available environment.
+- Stages of incorporating it CIs.
+1. Start with LLVM in internal Ci (deps) and rebuild it either replacing `alloy.py` or calling superbuild under `-b`.
+1. Use that rebuilt LLVM to test that all internal ISPC builds are OK.
+1. Enable LTO in ISPC builds.
+1. If OK, unembargo superbuild fully or partially.
+If fully then we need to open-source `ispc-corpus`.
+If partially then we need make code using `ispc-corpus` embargo.
+1. After promoting to open-source repo, adjust LLVM job there.
+1. Rebuild open-source LLVM and proceed further to ISPC.
+1. Enable LTO there.
+1. Incorporate LTO enabled build in the release process.
+1. Create PGO enabled jobs in CI.
+1. Test them then decide on incorporating it to the release process.